CathalBurke/SOC-Verilog/index.md

 2. Yellow
 3. Red

-The nice thing about VGA is that I already know the **column index** for every pixel from VGASync (col).
+The nice thing about VGA is that I already know the **column index** from my own  reasearch and the moodle slides for every pixel [3], from VGASync (col).
 So the idea is simple:

 - Split the visible width into three equal sections using col.
 - Choose black, yellow or red depending on which section we are in.